postmanlabs/pmquickstarts/site/pmguides/src/chatgpt/chatgpt.md

 This example uses the [Completions API](https://platform.openai.com/docs/api-reference/completions) and the `text-davinci-003` artificial intelligence model to to perform a query similar to what you can do on [the ChatGPT website](https://chat.openai.com/).

+Negative
+: You can also use the [Chat API](https://platform.openai.com/docs/api-reference/chat) and the `gpt-3.5-turbo` artificial intelligence model to perform a single-turn or turn-based chat.
+Learn about the difference between [chat and completions](https://platform.openai.com/docs/guides/chat/chat-vs-completions)

 To create a query:

 1. In your Postman workspace, navigate to your fork of the OpenAI collection.